avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 * `extensions.whitelist.allowAlways` : always allow the following extensions, based on their id Extensions allowed in this manner will always be allowed, irrespective of potential reasons for rejection.

-You should use these mechanisms for extensions that you are very confident of, and where the potential risk of disabling the extension would generate severe or widespread issues (e.g. your company-wide password manager)
+You should use these mechanisms for extensions that you are very confident of, and where the inadvertent sudden disabling of the extension would generate severe or widespread issues (e.g. your company-wide password manager)

 ## whitelist : only allow installation
 If an extension exceeds the risk level defined in your policies, it is still possible to allow the installation and accept the risk that an extension poses, but to then continue to monitor their risk profile:
 * `extensions.allowExisting` : allow at current risk level, since they were already existing when Citadel was installed
 * `extensions.whitelist.allowInstall` : allow at their current risk level the following extensions, based on their id
-* `extensions.category.allowed` : allow at their current risk level following extensions, based on their category
 * manually, when te user requests an exception.

 Contrary to the "allow anytime" cases, these exceptions will continue to be monitored.
 If their risk profile degrades, for example because they require supplementary forbidden permissions or because their score or popularity reduces, then they are disabled.
 If you want to re-evaluate